OC-Distill: Ontology-aware Contrastive Learning with Cross-Modal Distillation for ICU Risk Prediction: Cohort and Experiment Setup

 We follow the pre-processing pipeline of prior work \citep{harutyunyan2019multitask} and use 12 vital signs and physiological variables (diastolic blood pressure, fraction of inspired oxygen, glucose, heart rate, height, mean blood pressure, oxygen saturation, respiratory rate, systolic blood pressure, temperature, weight, and pH).
 For all tasks, we discretize the time series into one-hour intervals and concatenate a binary missingness indicator for each variable, yielding a time-series representation $\mathbf{x}_i^{(\mathrm{vitals})} \in \mathbb{R}^{T \times 24}$.

 We then align clinical notes to each ICU stay and retain only those recorded within the first $T$ hours of the stay.
 We focus on nursing and radiology notes, the two most frequently available note types.
 For each stay, we sort notes by chart time and concatenate them into a single document.
 We then preprocess the text by lowercasing, removing bracketed de-identification spans, collapsing repeated separator characters, and normalizing whitespace.
 We additionally use GPT-4o to generate concise summaries of the clinical notes for data augmentation during teacher training.
 We accessed GPT-4o via the Microsoft Azure API, which is HIPAA-compliant and recommended by PhysioNet for use with MIMIC data.
 Appendix \ref{apd:teacher_summary_frac} reports ablation results comparing performance with and without LLM-generated summaries, showing consistent gains when summaries are combined with raw notes.
+Appendix~\ref{app:teacher_calibration} further shows that the multimodal teacher produces better-calibrated soft probabilities than a note-free teacher, motivating the use of distillation.

 We split the dataset using the same train/test split as in \citet{harutyunyan2019multitask}.
 We report final performance on the test set and compute 95\% confidence intervals using 1{,}000 bootstrap resamples \citep{efron1994introduction}.
 Table~\ref{tab:data_size} summarizes the dataset sizes for each observation horizon $T$.